mamonu/portokalopita/README.md

  ## step 8
  &nbsp; &nbsp;

 Let the cake cool down.
-Try to resist the urge to eat it all now.
+Try to resist the urge to eat it all now. :japanese_ogre:
-Wait for an hour or two.
+Wait for an hour or two. :japanese_ogre:
 &nbsp; &nbsp;